pierregillon/Watson.Pluggins.Chrome/README.md

 # todo list
 - Display backend errors
+- Empty wording from bad characters and multiple spaces
+- Disable extension on ftp / local files.
+- Fix fact not highlighted
+- Check wording with highlighted fact
 - Check existing fact at same location in document (Xmap) to be sure there is no conflict
 - use web pack